 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the government considers revenues to be available if they are collected within 60 days after the fiscal period, with the exception of state revenue sharing funds.
+For this purpose, the government considers revenues to be available if they are collected within 60 days after the fiscal period.
 For state revenue sharing funds the period is extended to 150 days after the fiscal period.
 Expenditures (including capital outlay) generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures are recorded only when payment is due.